 When you enter an Orthodox church, you see a wall of pictures (icons).
-And on that wall, you always, always, see an image of the Virgin Mary to the left of the Holy Doors.
-She sits across from Jesus on the iconostasis (wall of icons).
-The Orthodox place her in incredibly high esteem because she plays an important role in our salvation.
-Because of the part she played, we sing and pray to her during every service.
-This then begs the question: do the Orthodox actually worship the Virgin Mary?
+And on that wall, you always see an image of the Virgin Mary to the left of the Holy Doors, across from the icon of Christ.
+The Orthodox honor her greatly because she played an important role in our salvation.
+Thus, we sing to honor her and ask her intercessions during every service.
+But we do not worship the Virgin Mary.

 Who is the Virgin Mary?

 One morning, an angel of God visited a maiden to deliver her a message.
-The maiden, startled, backed away from the angel.
-But the angel, Gabriel, told her not to be afraid and said she had found favor with God.
-Gabriel then told her she would give birth to a son, whom she would name Jesus.
-The maiden asked the angel how it was possible for her to conceive a son, since she had never “known” a man before.
-Gabriel explained that God’s Holy Spirit would come down upon her and God’s power would overshadow her.
+He told her she had found favor with God and that she would give birth to a son, whom she would name Jesus.
+He explained that God’s Holy Spirit would come down upon her and God’s power would overshadow her.
 And thus, her child would be called the Son of God.
 The maiden then told the angel she would do as God willed.
 That maiden’s name was Mary.

 To learn more about the nature of God, check out our article on the Teachings of the Orthodox Church.

 We also refer to Mary as the “New Eve,” for she consented to God’s will when the first Eve disobeyed.
 The Theotokos remained sinless of her own free will, out of a desire to live according to God’s will for her life.
-(Note: this is different from the Roman Catholic doctrine of Immaculate Conception, which views Mary as born without original sin, unlike the rest of humankind.)
 Mary also remained ever-virgin, despite attempts by later Christian groups to warp Scripture into making it seem as though she reverted to a “normal” life after bearing Christ.
 Saying the Theotokos is special, feels like the understatement of the ages.

-So, it sounds like you sort of worship the Virgin Mary…?
+It sounds like you sort of worship Mary…

 In Orthodox Christianity, we do not worship the Virgin Mary, but instead venerate her and seek her intercessions before God.
 We honor her for delivering the Word of God into the world.
 And we see her as an example for all of us to follow, not as the exception to the rule.
 Worship belongs to God alone.

-Where does the Bible say to venerate Mary?
+Where does the Bible say to do this?

 Many people disagree with the Orthodox practice of venerating the Theotokos because the Bible does not tell us to do so.
-It is absolutely true that the Orthodox Church places incredible importance on Holy Tradition for the little details.
-However, several passages from the New Testament establish the foundation of this practice.
+However, several passages from the New Testament do establish the foundation of this practice.

-When Gabriel greeted Mary, he said to her, “Hail, full of grace, the Lord is with thee.
-Blessed art thou among women” (Luke 1:28).
+When Gabriel greeted Mary, he said to her, “Rejoice, highly favored one, the Lord is with you.
+Blessed are you among women” (Luke 1:28).
 We repeat the very words of Gabriel when we sing hymns in praise of the Theotokos during services.
 Could we be wrong in repeating the words of the very messenger of God?

 Additionally, Elizabeth, Mary’s cousin, considered it an honor to receive a visit from her.
-“And whence is this to me that the Mother of my Lord should come to me?”
+“But why is this granted to me, that the Mother of my Lord should come to me?”
 (Luke 1:43).
-Elizabeth also cried out: “Blessed art thou among women, and blessed is the fruit of thy womb” (Luke 1:41-42).
-In the course of her visit with Elizabeth, the Blessed Virgin herself prophesied her place in the Faith when she said, “from henceforth all generations shall call me blessed” (Luke 1: 48).
-The honor given to the Theotokos by her cousin is what all generations of the Church have done in calling her blessed.
+Elizabeth also cried out: “Blessed are you among women, and blessed is the fruit of your womb” (Luke 1:41).
+In the course of her visit with Elizabeth, the Blessed Virgin herself prophesied her place in the Faith when she said, “from henceforth all generations will call me blessed” (Luke 1: 48).

 For those who desire to find it, there is plenty of scriptural evidence to support the Orthodox practice of venerating the Theotokos.